By: Catherine Li

 An emerging business attempting to get up and running may finance its operations using a business loan.
 Many loans are available for such business ventures, like small business loans for startups.
 You may also be eligible to receive business credit from your suppliers or other sources.

-A promising startup may pursue venture capital funding, or when a group of angel investors or venture capitalists pledge to invest in a business in return for equity—or a stake in the company—and a portion of profits in the future.
+A promising startup may pursue venture capital funding.
+This is when a group of angel investors or venture capitalists pledge to invest in a business in return for equity - or a stake in the company - and a portion of profits in the future.

 Does My Business Need Startup Capital?